luxysiv/revanced-nonroot/README.md

 **Now, this repository can build more sources and apps.**

+**Notice: Because new Revanced patches, repository only build Revanced apps**

 **Script auto change APK's source if download APK failure.**

 **Files upload to R2 Cloudflare**